Flavescence dorée: Symptoms

 Some plants affected with Flavescence dorée may die, some may be asymptomatic while some, depending on the grapevine variety, can recover in a process currently not completely understood.
-The S titanus can not get the Flavescence dorée from recovered and asymptomatic plants.
+The S. titanus can not get the Flavescence dorée from recovered and asymptomatic plants.

 Tests

 The Phytoplasma bacterium species responsible for the disease cannot be cultured in vitro in cell-free media.
 Quantitative PCR can be used for the early detection of the bacterium in the plant.

 Biology

 Ca. Phytoplasma vitis is part of the 16SrV group (group name: Elm yellows) in the Phytoplasma taxonomy.

 History

 Flavescence dorée first appeared in 1949 in the Armagnac region of south west France.
 Its insect vector, S. titanus, was originally native to the Eastern United States and Canada and is believed to have been introduced to Europe either during World War II or earlier with American rootstock brought in to fight off phylloxera.
 Spreading steadily throughout France, it had by 1987 reached the wine growing regions of Cognac, Languedoc and northern and southern Rhône, and by 1992 the Loire Valley, and Bordeaux.
-Variants of the disease are found in Switzerland, Germany, Italy, New York state, and Australia.
+Variants of the disease are found in Switzerland, Germany, Italy, New York state, Slovenia, and Australia.

 The period of milder winters and warmer springs and falls at the beginning of the 21st century allowed S. titanus to have longer periods to complete, which is a probable reason for the increase of its population and expansion in western, eastern and southern Europe.
 Although Scaphoideus titanus descends from North America, flavescence dorée is not reported in USA and Canada.